Small wooden treasure chest in a dream half-buried in warm earth with its lid open revealing a warm golden glow beside wildflowers and a folded map

 And perhaps even now, reading these lines, you already feel a quiet curiosity switching on — as if something is tapping from below inside, saying: “here, look here.”

-You Find a Treasure
+You find a treasure

-Today, name aloud one of your recently realized strengths as a finding: “this is in me, and it was always there, and only now I have seen it.”
+Today, name aloud one of your recently realized strengths as a discovery: “this is in me, it was always there, and only now I have seen it.”
 The Inner Sage recognizes such acknowledgments of the treasure as respect, and in later dreams more often gives you a scene with an opened chest beneath the floorboards.

 Astrological note: The dream of a found treasure often arrives during harmonious transits of Jupiter through the 4th or 8th house, during its trine to Pluto, and during periods of Saturn in Taurus.
 Sagittarians, Scorpios, and Tauruses recognize this dream especially precisely.
 If Jupiter is now touching your Pluto — the Inner Sage shows the material lifted from the depth, and the dream conveys this through a chest opened precisely by you.

-A Map of the Treasure, the Way to It
+A map of the treasure, the way to it

 Today, write down by hand in one sentence one of your dim but persistent intuitions (about a matter, a person, a direction).
 Without justification.
-Simply mark with a cross on your own inner map.
+Simply mark it with a cross on your own inner map.
 The Explorer recognizes such marks as respect for the map, and in later dreams more often gives you clear landmarks on the way.

 Astrological note: The dream of a treasure map often arrives during harmonious transits of Mercury through the 9th or 8th house, during its conjunction with Jupiter, and during periods of Uranus in Gemini.
 Geminis, Sagittarians, and Aquarians recognize this dream especially precisely.
 If Mercury is now touching your Jupiter — the Explorer reads the inner map, and the dream conveys this through a sheet with a cross you walk by.

 You have reached the place.
 The chest is there.
-But nearby — a guardian, a dragon, a trap, a lock with a code, a heavy door.
-Between you and the treasure — an obstacle to bypass, outwit, open, endure.
-Inside — a particular tension, unlike “will I find it or not”: I have found it, it is there, but entering to it is a separate task.
+But nearby stands a guardian, a dragon, a trap, a lock with a code, a heavy door.
+Between you and the treasure, an obstacle to bypass, outwit, open, endure.
+A particular tension inside, unlike “will I find it or not”: I have found it, it is there, but entering it is a separate task.

-Today, set one of your strengths or possibilities, which you have long been approaching but not allowing yourself to take, as a question before the “guardian”: “what must ripen in me for me to allow myself?”
+Today, take one of your strengths or possibilities — one you have long been approaching but not allowing yourself to take — and put it as a question before the “guardian”: “what must ripen in me for me to allow myself this?”
 Write down the answer.
 The Guardian recognizes such dialogues as a restoration of the way, and in later dreams more often lets you through to the chest, having checked once, not every time.

 Astrological note: The dream of a guarded treasure often arrives during tense transits of Pluto through the 8th or 12th house, during its aspects to Saturn, and during periods of active Lilith.
 Scorpios, Capricorns, and people with a strong Lilith recognize this dream especially precisely.
 If Pluto is now touching your Saturn — the Guardian watches over a resource not yet mastered, and the dream conveys this through a guard or a lock before the chest.

-Today, honestly name inwardly one reached goal that did not bring what it promised: “I got there, and it is empty for me there.”
+Today, honestly name to yourself one reached goal that did not bring what it promised: “I got there, and it is empty for me there.”
 Without catastrophe.
 The Inner Sage recognizes such acknowledgments of empty chests as respect for the real path, and in later dreams more often gives you a new map leading to another place.

 Astrological note: The dream of an empty chest often arrives during transits of Neptune through the 10th or 5th house, during its aspects to Jupiter, and during periods of Saturn in the 9th house.
 Pisces, Sagittarians, and Capricorns recognize this dream especially precisely.
 If Neptune is now touching your Jupiter — the Inner Sage shows the illusion of the goal, and the dream conveys this through a chest in which there is not what you were searching for.